playingoDEERUX/PixelWorldsProxy/README.md

 This project was started 2019 but not open src until now.

 EDIT: Project has been updated in 2026 (wow, many many years later) and is **WORKING** with the latest Pixel Worlds Re-launch!
 (Tested 3rd April 2026)

-EDIT 2: Sometimes PW developers change their DNS, then you will have to update your hosts file, see below for latest DNS.
+**NOTE:** Sometimes PW developers change their DNS, then you will have to update your hosts file, see below for latest DNS.

 # Add this to your hosts file
 127.0.0.1 game-lava.pixelworlds.pw